T-95: History

 Around 1988, Nizhni Tagil was ordered to work on a new main battle tank.
 Requirements were developed from the Sovershenstvovanie-88 (Improvement-88) study.
-The chassis derives from the Object 187, but is longer.
+The chassis derives from Object 187, but is longer.

 The project was first reported in 1995 It was due to be introduced in 2009, but was repeatedly delayed.

 T-95 was a name given to the tank by media; it was not an official name.

-Work on the Object 195 was curtailed by lack of funding until 2000–2001.
+Work on Object 195 was curtailed by lack of funding until 2000–2001.
 The prototype tank was announced by the Russian Minister of Defense Igor Sergeyev in 2000.
-In July 2008 the Russian government announced that the Russian armed forces would start receiving new-generation tanks superior to the T-90 after 2010.
-Head of the Federal Service for Defence Contracts Sergei Mayev said the T-90 would remain the "backbone" of Russian armor until 2025, and that T-72s and T-80s would not be modernized, but instead be phased out by "new-generation tanks" entering service after 2010.
+In July 2008, the Russian government announced that the Russian armed forces would start receiving new-generation tanks superior to the T-90 after 2010.
+The head of the Federal Service for Defence Contracts, Sergei Mayev, said the T-90 would remain the "backbone" of Russian armor until 2025, and that T-72s and T-80s would not be modernized, but instead be phased out by "new-generation tanks" entering service after 2010.

-The Object 195 was canceled in April 2010.
-The reasons for its cancelation have not been publicly known as of 2018.
+Object 195 was canceled in April 2010.
+The reasons for its cancellation have not been made public as of 2018.
 The Russian government terminated its involvement in the project in May 2010 and withdrew all funding.

-In May 2010, deputy defense minister and chief of armaments Vladimir Popovkin announced that a number of programs for development of new armor and artillery weapons would be canceled.
-The main victim is the Object 195 program.
-Popovkin said the military will focus on modernization of the T-90 instead.
-The reason given for this was the fact that the T-95 was already obsolete, as it had been in development for almost two decades, but some sources speculated it had more to do with the recent reduction in Russia's military budget, requiring substantial cuts across the board.
+In May 2010, deputy defense minister and chief of armaments Vladimir Popovkin announced that a number of programs for development of new armor and artillery weapons would be cancelled.
+The main victim was the Object 195 program.
+Popovkin said the military would focus on modernization of the T-90 instead.
+The reason given for this was that the T-95 was already obsolete, as it had been in development for almost two decades, but some sources speculated it had more to do with the recent reduction in Russia's military budget, requiring substantial cuts across the board.

-Popovkin confirmed this decision in a June 2010 Interview, stating that Russia would no longer fund and was not going to buy the T-95, but that Uralvagonzavod might continue to work on the tank without government support.
-In early July 2010, as reported by "Ural Information Bureau" : the Minister of Industry and Science, Sverdlovsk region, Alexander Petrov said that Uralvagonzavod would soon finalize a T-95 prototype, entirely independently.
-However without state funding or export permits, the company would be unable to proceed to production.
+Popovkin confirmed this decision in a June 2010 interview, stating that Russia would no longer fund and was not going to buy the T-95, but that Uralvagonzavod might continue to work on the tank without government support.
+In early July 2010, as reported by "Ural Information Bureau", the Minister of Industry and Science of the Sverdlovsk region, Alexander Petrov, said that Uralvagonzavod would soon finalize a T-95 prototype, entirely independently.
+However, without state funding or export permits, the company would be unable to proceed to production.

-In July 2010 at the Russian Defence Expo in Nizhny Tagil, the Director of the Federal Service for Military-Technical Cooperation of the Russian Federation, Konstantin Biryulin, announced that the Russian state monopoly Federal Service for Defense Contracts was unveiling the prototype of the Object 195 in a private showing to selected VIP guests, though the tank has yet to be seen by journalists or confirmed publicly by any of the participants.
+In July 2010 at the Russian Defence Expo in Nizhny Tagil, the Director of the Federal Service for Military-Technical Cooperation of the Russian Federation, Konstantin Biryulin, announced that the Russian state monopoly Federal Service for Defense Contracts was unveiling the prototype of Object 195 in a private showing to selected VIP guests, though the tank was never shown to journalists or confirmed publicly by any of the participants.